Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Uniqueness of messages on the limit tree and convergence

-\begin{remark} If one wrote this proof for $L^1$-local topology of weighted graphs, then the interval in the condition on each $A_{\mathrm{bad}}(u,v)$ would grow by an additional $\eps'$ incurred from the allowed variability of the weights in $B_{H_0+H}(G_n,w_n,x_n,o_n)$ compared to $B_{H_0+H}(\mathbb{T},w,x,o)$.
+\begin{remark} If one would write this proof for $L^1$-local topology of weighted graphs, then the interval in the condition on each $A_{\mathrm{bad}}(u,v)$ would grow by an additional $\eps'$ incurred from the allowed variability of the weights in $B_{H_0+H}(G_n,w_n,x_n,o_n)$ compared to $B_{H_0+H}(\mathbb{T},w,x,o)$.
 Indeed, the families $Z_+^{H_0+H}$ and $Z_{-}^{H_0+H}$ are $1-$Lipschitz with respect to every weight appearing in $B_{H_0+H}(G_n,w_n,x_n,o_n)$.
-The proof would thus write the same with $g_{\omega}(3\eps')$ instead of $g_{\omega}(2\eps')$. \end{remark} We now explain the adaptation to Theorem~\ref{th:decay}. \begin{proof}[Proof of Theorem~\ref{th:decay}] This theorem is essentially proved the same way, except that instead of considering one ball, we consider two balls around $o_n$ and $o_n'$.
-By using the condition that the graph distance between $o_n$ and $o_n'$ goes to infinity, for any $H,H'\in \mathbb{N}$, we can find $N_{H,H'}\in \mathbb{N}$ large enough so that the two balls $B_{H}(G_n,o_n)$ and $B_{H'}(G_n,o_n')$ do not intersect.
+The proof would thus be the same with $g_{\omega}(3\eps')$ instead of $g_{\omega}(2\eps')$. \end{remark} We now explain the adaptation of the proof of Theorem~\ref{th:convergenceMD} to that of Theorem~\ref{th:decay}. \begin{proof}[Proof of Theorem~\ref{th:decay}] This theorem is essentially proved the same way, except that instead of considering one ball, we consider two balls around $o_n$ and $o_n'$.
+By using the condition that the graph distance between $o_n$ and $o_n'$ goes to infinity, for any $H,H'\in \mathbb{N}_0$, we can find $N_{H,H'}\in \mathbb{N}$ large enough so that for any $n\geq N_{H,H'}$, the two balls $B_{H}(G_n,o_n)$ and $B_{H'}(G_n,o_n')$ do not intersect.
 We can then continue by writing that the influence of one ball on the other is always uniformly controlled by the extremal families in each ball, which maps to extremal families of two independent weighted unimodular Bienaymé-Galton-Watson trees by applying the joint convergence hypothesis.
 The remainder follows in the same way. \end{proof}

-The deduction of Corollary~\ref{coro:averageweight} is standard once correlation decay is established, as it implies that the covariance between the states of two edges in $\mathrm{MD}_{\mathrm{opt}}(G_n)$ decays with their distance $d$ at the speed with which $Z_+^d$ and $Z_-^d$ converge to their common limit.
-We thus omit the details.
+\begin{proof}[Proof of Corollary~\ref{coro:averageweight}] Its deduction is standard once correlation decay is established, as it implies that the covariance between the states of two edges in $\mathrm{MD}_{\mathrm{opt}}(G_n)$ decays with their distance $d$ at the speed with which $Z_+^d$ and $Z_-^d$ converge to their common limit.
+We thus omit the details. \end{proof}